vanilla-extracts/website/src/index.md

 ### Writing {#writing}

 I am also a [_writer_](https://writing.charlotte-thomas.me).
-I wrote a short-story, and I used to write a novel.
+I wrote a short-story.
+I'm currently writing another one.
-I scrapped this novel to write a new one, based on the same idea but rewritten from the ground up, with improved prose grammar and everything (including real beta-readers!).
+I’m also in the process of writing a novel, based on the old idea of *AGH* but rewritten from the ground up, with improved prose grammar and everything (including real beta-readers!).